Welcome to the Diamond Dove Home Page.

 Providing a Mate for a Dove After it was Bonded on a Human

-Information I have about this process is in most cases it really does not work.
+Information I have about this process is in most cases it really does not work unless the human is no longer in the home.
 Many people that write in have kept a single dove for a number of years feel that their bird has become lonely and they want to find a mate for it.
 Doves usually do not divorce their mate unless it dies or has somehow was lost, no matter if it is a bird of the opposite sex, a bird of the same sex, or a human.
 Perhaps the males will play around a little but they always seem to return home to their mate in the end.
 On the other hand I have never seen a female play around with other males.
 So my advice, if you think your dove is lonely, try to spend more quality time with him or her or at least give the bird the option of sitting with or on you while you are watching television, working at a computer, or reading a book.
 If you do not have the time to spend with the bird the only other solution might be to give the bird to someone else who has a bird with which it might mate, but don’t think about bring the new pair back to your home as your old bird will be torn between showing affection for his or her new mate and you.

 Agitated Doves

-Many things can cause doves to be agitated and to give the caretaker the impression that the the birds are very wild when in reality there are certain things in the environment that can frighten the bird and once the item is removed the birds will be calm.
+Many things can cause doves to be agitated and to give the caretaker the impression that the birds are very wild when in reality there are certain things in the environment that can frighten the bird and once the item is removed the birds will be calm.

 Visitors

-Doves quickly learn to recognize their owner and eventually become quite comfortable having them place additional seed in the seed cup, change the water, attach a new cuttlebone to the cage, and perform other chores necessary for the the doves' welfare.
+Doves quickly learn to recognize their owner and eventually become quite comfortable having them place additional seed in the seed cup, change the water, attach a new cuttlebone to the cage, and perform other chores necessary for the doves' welfare.
 But they are always suspicious when there is something new in their environment.
 However, if a pet that they are not accustom to seeing or a human visitor enters their room, then the doves will often end up thrashing about their cage doing considerable damage to their wing feathers and perhaps even damage to their body, particularly their head.

 To minimize the problem of a visitor, one answer I have found helpful when maintenance people or a bug-man enters the room, is to stand near the bird's cages and talk or coo to them.
-Ask the visitor not to make any sudden or quick movements, and while the birds will remain tense they may not flutter around violently.
-If the visitor is carrying an object, like a tool box, it would be best if he kept it behind his body as much as possible.
+Ask the visitor not to talk loudly, not make any sudden or quick movements, and while the birds will remain tense they may not flutter around violently.
+If the visitor is carrying an object, like a tool box, it would be best if he kept it low and behind his body as much as possible.

 When my niece comes over with her guitar case she has learned to carry it low, behind her, and to make no sudden movements with it.